-The pregnant mare should be taken to the foaling location 3–4 wk before the expected foaling date to enhance immunity against pathogens present in the environment.
+Maintaining the pregnant mare in the foaling location for 3–4 weeks before the expected foaling date will enhance the mare's immunity against pathogens present in the environment.
 Antibodies will be sequestered in colostrum for passive immunity in the newborn.
-Quality of colostrum will be improved by administering booster vaccinations 4–6 wk before the mare's due date (also see Vaccinations in Horse Reproduction).
+Quality of colostrum will be improved by administering booster vaccinations 4–6 weeks before the mare's due date (also see Vaccination in Breeding Horses).

-Foaling box stalls should be large (at least 3.5 × 3 × 3.5 m).
+Mares benefit from foaling outdoors on turf, weather permitting.
+However, if climate or management conditions favor foaling indoors, foaling box stalls should be large (at least 3.5 × 3 × 3.5 m).
 The foaling area should have good ventilation and be well bedded with clean, dry straw.
 The walls should be solidly constructed and free of sharp edges.
-Mares may benefit from foaling outdoors on turf, weather permitting.
 Regardless of location, the mare should be observed without disturbance.

-If a mare has had a vulvoplasty (Caslick operation) during pregnancy, it is necessary that an episiotomy be performed ~2 wk before parturition.
+If a mare has had a vulvoplasty (Caslick operation) during pregnancy, an episiotomy must be performed ~2 weeks before parturition.

 It is critical to understand the normal progression of events during parturition.
 Abnormal events can then be identified and intervention provided as needed.
-Parturition is divided into three stages.
+Parturition is divided into 3 stages.